Regularity of limit sets of AdS quasi-Fuchsian groups: Background on AdS quasi-Fuchsian groups.

-Recall that the proximal limit set of a discrete subgroup $\G\subset \PO(n,2)$ is the closure $\Lambda_\G$ in $\RP^{n+1}$ of the set of all attractive fixed points of proximal elements of $\G$, it is therefore a subset of $\partial \ADS^{n+1}$. \\ If additionally $\G$ is $\AdS$-convex cocompact, then it is word-hyperbolic and the action of $\G$ on its proximal limit set is conjugated to the action on its Gromov boundary \cite{DGK}.
-As a consequence, we have: \begin{prop} \cite{ghysdelaHarpe} If $\G\subset \PO(n,2)$ is $\AdS$-convex cocompact, the action of $\G$ on the limit set $\Lambda_\G$ is minimal, ie. all orbits are dense. \end{prop}
+If additionally $\G$ is $\AdS$ convex-cocompact, then it is word-hyperbolic and the action of $\G$ on its proximal limit set is conjugated to the action on its Gromov boundary (see \cite[Theorem 1.11]{DGK} for the irreducible case, and \cite[Theorem 1.24]{DGK RPn} for the general case).
+As a consequence, we have: \begin{prop} \cite[Observation 27 p.153]{ghysdelaHarpe} If $\G\subset \PO(n,2)$ is $\AdS$ convex-cocompact, then the action of $\G$ on the limit set $\Lambda_\G$ is minimal, i.e. all orbits are dense. \end{prop}

 The group $\rO(n,1)$ can be embedded in $\PO(n,2)$ by the following map: